parphis/smallies/README.md

 merge_pdf_gs32.bat - If you have the GhostScript software installed on your system you can use it to merge several PDF pages into a big one PDF file.

+modify_link.vbs - Change the path of your link file even if the path can not be found on the local system.
+(Windows).
+Use the command line to run: cscript modify_link.vbs /linkpath:"PATH_OF_THE_LINK_FILE" /target:"LINK_TARGET_PATH" /params:"APPLICATION_PARAMETERS" /description:"LINK_DESCRIPTION" /workingdir:"WORKING_DIRECTORY")